 How to Celebrate Star Wars Day

 What better way to spend this day than watching or re-watching all of the Star Wars Movies?
 Watching only the original trilogy will take 6 hours and 17 minutes.
-However, for the hardcore fans, doing a marathon of every movie in the franchise takes 1 day and 1 hour, or 25 hours!
+However, for hardcore fans, doing a marathon of every movie in the franchise takes 1 day and 1 hour, or 25 hours!

-Many fans choose to throw a party to observe Star Wars Day, and the official Star Wars website has many recipes inspired on the foods from the movie, such as blue milk, and porg rice balls.
+Many fans choose to throw a party to observe Star Wars Day, and the official Star Wars website has many recipes inspired by the foods from the movie, such as blue milk, and porg rice balls.

 Since 2013, thousands of people flock to the Disney theme parks on May 4, to be at the heart of the celebrations.